-If symptoms develop, they usually appear 3 to 14 days after the bite of an infected mosquito.
+If symptoms develop, they typically appear 3 to 14 days after the bite of an infected mosquito.

 What is the treatment for WNV?

 There is no treatment for WNV infection.
 Illness may last weeks to months, even in healthy persons.
-In more severe cases people may need hospital care for supportive treatment such as intravenous fluids, help with breathing, or nursing care.
+In more severe cases people may need hospital care for supportive treatment such as intravenous fluids, pain medications, and nursing care.

 What should I do if I think I have WNV?

-Milder WNV illness usually improves without medical attention.
-A person may choose to see their doctor.
-Seek medical attention immediately if symptoms of severe WNV illness develop, such as unusually severe headaches or confusion.
+Mild WNV illness usually improves without medical attention.
+Seek medical attention immediately if symptoms of severe WNV illness develop, such as unusually severe headaches or confusion; this may indicate encephalitis (inflammation of the brain) or meningitis (inflammation of the membranes that surround the brain and spinal cord).
 Severe WNV illness usually requires hospitalization.
-Pregnant women and nursing mothers who develop symptoms that could be WNV are encouraged to see their doctor.
+Pregnant women and nursing mothers who develop symptoms that could be WNV are encouraged to see their health care provider.

-What is the risk of getting sick from WNV?
+Who is at risk of getting sick from WNV?

-- People over 50 years of age at higher risk of severe illness.
-People over the age of 50 are more likely to develop serious symptoms of WNV if they do get sick and need to take special care to avoid mosquito bites.
+- People over the age of 50 years are more likely to have serious illness with WNV and should take special care to avoid mosquito bites.

-- Risk of infection through medical procedures is very low.
-All donated blood is checked for WNV before being used.
-The risk of getting WNV through blood transfusions and organ transplants is very small, and should not prevent people from having surgery.
-If you have concerns, talk with your doctor.
+- The risk of getting WNV through blood transfusions and organ transplants is very small and should not prevent people from having surgery.
+All donated blood is screened for WNV (and many other viruses) before being used.
+If you have concerns, talk with your health care provider.

-- Pregnancy and nursing do not increase the risk of becoming infected with WNV.
-The risk that WNV may pass to a fetus or an infant through breast milk is still being evaluated.
-Talk with your doctor if you have concerns.
+- Pregnancy and nursing do not increase the risk of becoming ill from WNV, and the risk that WNV may pass to a fetus or an infant through breastmilk is still being evaluated.
+Talk with your health care provider if you have concerns.

-The best way to avoid WNV infection is to prevent mosquito bites:
+The best way to prevent EEE infection is to prevent mosquitoes from biting you.

-- Be careful using repellant on the hands of children because repellents may irritate the eyes and mouth.
+- Be careful using repellent on the hands of children as it may irritate the eyes and mouth.

 - Limit outdoor activity from dusk to dawn when mosquitoes are most active.